prestodb/presto-yarn/README.md

 ### Failure policy

+Follow this section if you want to change the default Slider failure policy.
 Yarn containers hosting Presto may fail due to some misconfiguration in Presto or some other conflicts.
 The number of times the component may fail within a failure window is defined in resources.json.

 The related properties are: